aKshayKadam03/akshay-kadam-portfolio-two/README.md

 # Portfolio

-This portfolio was built under guidance of masai school instructors during the full stack web development course.
+The portfolio was built in 2020-2021, please bare with me if it seems old

 [Live Demo](https://akshaykadam.tech/)